 Liverpool win Premier League: What Arne Slot changed to make Liverpool 2024/25 champions

-Liverpool head coach Arne Slot has joined a select band of managers to win the Premier League in their first season in charge; the Dutchman replaced Jurgen Klopp at Anfield last summer; ex-Feyenoord boss made a number of subtle tweaks that have resulted in the Reds' 20th top-flight title
+Arne Slot has joined a select band of managers to win the Premier League in their first season in charge; Slot made a number of subtle tweaks that have resulted in the Reds' 20th top-flight title; by Sky Sports News senior reporter Melissa Reddy and Richard Morgan

 Arne Slot has guided Liverpool to a record-equalling 20th top-flight title in his debut campaign in charge at Anfield but what exactly did the Dutchman change to make them league champions?